DevExpress-Examples/out-of-maintenance-web-dashboard-in-popup-react/readme.md

-# How to display the Web Dashboard in a popup (React)
+# Dashboard Component for React - How to display the Web Dashboard in a popup

 This example illustrates how to use the React-based `DashboardControl` component to diplay a dashboard in the [DevExtreme Popup widget](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPopup/).